What is networking?

 Identify your network

-Start by asking someone you know for one or two names and then ask those people for names and before you know it, you have a network!
+Everyone you know is in your network!
+Build on your network by asking someone you know for one or two names and then ask those people for names.
 Here’s a list of ideas to get you started:

 - family and friends